hmorzaria/atlantis_azure/atlantis_replicate.md

 > /subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/<your-new-resource-group-name>/providers/Microsoft.Network/networkInterfaces/<your-nic-name>

 ### 2. Resize hard drive.
-NOTE: You only need to do this if you expect to use more than the existing nard drive space.
+NOTE: You only need to do this if you expect to use more than the existing hard drive space.
+Maximum size is 1023 GB.
 You can check available space in disk partitions using the following command:
     df -h
+The hard drive is partition sda1

 ##### Power off
+#
     sudo poweroff

 ##### Deallocate machine from portal.azure.com and use resource manager to set OS disk size.
-Maximum size is 1023 GB
 Now restart machine and SSH
 ##### Change to admin
+#
     sudo su -
 ##### Delete partition
+#
 sudo fdisk /dev/sda

 ##### Enter the following commands in the prompts